The Idea of “Mediation”

 HOW CAN I GET A DIVORCE IN CALIFORNIA?

-There are a number of ways you can get divorced in CA. You may want to attend a Divorce Options Workshop to get more details:
+There are a number of ways you can get divorced in California, specifically Orange County.
+You may want to attend a Divorce Options Workshop to get more details:

 WHAT IS MEDIATION?